renatocassino/pure-function-decorator/README.md

 You must import the function `decorateFn` and pass two parameters.
 The first parameter is the decorator and the second is the original function.
 The original function should pass as parameter to decorator.
 All decorators should receive just a callback called `runner`.

 Ps: The function runner knows the args, and you dont need to pass parameters again.
+This is a [curry](https://javascript.info/currying-partials) function and all parameters already exist inside the function.

 ### Sync way